renoki-co/befriended/readme.md

 $zuck->followers()->count(); // 1
 ```

-# Following other models
-Let's suppose we have a `Page` model, than can only be followed:
+Now, let's suppose we have a `Page` model, than can only be followed:
 ```php
 use Rennokki\Befriended\Traits\CanBeFollowed;
 use Rennokki\Befriended\Contracts\Followable;